Phase Four Renovation Project Capital Campaign

 Our Campaign Goal: Raise $320,000 in above-budget giving over the next two years.

-• August 10: Bart M. will give a tax-advantaged giving seminar after the worship service.
+- August 10: Bart M. and other capital campaign members will discuss tax-advantaged giving methods after the worship service.

 Phase Four Renovation Deets: Did You Know?